eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 `fusermount3` executable should be located at `build/util/fusermount3`.
 Add the `build/util` directory to `$PATH`.
 Furthermore, the `fusermount3` executable needs special privileges to run since it is does a `mount`.
-To give it these special privileges, use `sudo chmod root:root fusermount3; sudo chmod 4755 fusermount3`.
+To give it these special privileges, use `sudo chown root:root ~/libfuse/build/util/fusermount3; sudo chmod 4755 ~/libfuse/build/util/fusermount3`.
+All of this can be bundled into a shell script.
+See `setup.sh` for an example.

 ## Building and Running the Stacked Filesystem ##